MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     selects atoms 5 through 10 inclusive.
 All atoms in the :class:`MDAnalysis.Universe` are consecutively numbered, and the index runs from 1 up to the total number of atoms.

+id *index-range*
+    id is a topology attribute which can be labeled according to the user and conventionally corresponds to serial number in PDB format. selects all atoms in the given range which consists of two numbers seperated by a colon such as ``id 5:10`` (both inclusive). e.g. ``id 1`` selects the atom with id 1; ``id 5:10`` selects the atoms with ids 5 through 10 both inclusive.

 index *index-range*
     selects all atoms within a range of (0-based) inclusive indices, e.g. ``index 0`` selects the first atom in the universe; ``index 5:10``